sourcegraph/bitbucket-server-plugin/src/main/java/com/sourcegraph/webhook/README.md

 ## Payload
 The event payload request is sent when an event is fired.
 There will be five attempts before the request fails.
 This will be recorded in the logs.

-The request has these headers:
+Each request has the following headers:
 - `X-Event-Key` - contains the specific event key
 - `X-Hook-ID` - webhook id
 - `X-Hook-Name` - webhook name